 NYU has three Student Technology Centers that provide access to a variety of technology resources including specialized software, printing, video conferencing, video production suites, group study spaces, and more.

 There are music practice rooms with pianos available to be booked by all NYU students.
-Please visit https://kimmelonestop.nyu.edu/VirtualEms/ to reserve a room.
+You will need to utilize a KimmelOneStop Account in order to reserve.

 Commitment to service is one of the cornerstones of NYU.
 Over 5,000 students, staff and faculty are involved in University-sponsored community service activities each year.
 Alternative breaks, and conducting clothing and food drives are just a few of the hundred programs available.

-For a full list of student clubs at NYU click here
+Please visit the Student Groups web page for a full list of student clubs at NYU Law

 The NYU Sustainability Office coordinates the University's greening programs and works to bring student, staff, and faculty together to not only increase the environmental efficiency of NYU's operations but also to create a "green" campus culture.